EberlyODL/phys010sjv11/energy_and_mass.md

-In week 2 we saw that particles that move with speed v have energy and momentum due to their movement.
+In week 2 and 3 we saw that particles that move with speed v have energy and momentum due to their movement.
 (We are only interested in the energy of movement, the kinetic energy.)

 Momentum $p=mv$ and kinetic energy $K= \frac12 mv^2$